zomware/HwidChecker/README.md

 ## Download
 1. Download in releases or "<> Code" > "Download ZIP"
 2. Extract the ZIP folder
-3. Open checker.bat to view details
+3. Open checker.bat to view details of your HWID

 ## Commands
 ### !recheck